Interacting Supernovae and Supernova Impostors. SN 2009ip, is this the end?: Observations

-Other re-brightenings were registered by CRTS \citep[to magnitudes V$\sim$ 17 on Jul 15, 2010, and V$\sim$ 17.7 on Sep 29, 2010,][shown as cyan diamonds in Figure \ref{fig2}, top]{dra10}.
+The 2009 and 2011 eruptive phases present the erratic evolution typical of on LBV-type giant eruption, and is very similar to those observed in the Giant Eruption of $\eta$ Carinae and in NGC 3432-LBV1.
+Other re-brightenings were registered by CRTS \citep[to magnitudes V$\sim$ 17 on Jul 15, 2010, and V$\sim$ 17.7 on Sep 29, 2010,][shown as cyan diamonds in Figure \ref{fig2}]{dra10}.
 Older records (before August 2009) from the CRTS archive\footnote{http://nesssi.cacr.caltech.edu/catalina/current.html} and from \citet{smi10} have never registered the transient at a magnitude brighter than about $\sim20.4$.
 These new data are more comprehensive, and reveal a recent variability history for SN 2009ip which is more complex than one can infer from the schematic light curve representation of \citet{mau12}.

-During July-August 2012 a new re-brightening was announced by \citet[][cyan diamonds in Figure \ref{fig2}, top]{dra12}.
+During July-August 2012 a new re-brightening was announced by \citet[][cyan diamonds in Figure \ref{fig2}]{dra12}.
 This event was then followed by a strong unprecedented burst (starting around September 23) which is about 30 times more luminous than the previous oscillations.
 This SN-like rise in luminosity will be extensively discussed later in this paper.
-The phase between August to October 2012 is shown in the middle panel of Figure \ref{fig2}, with panchromatic light curves of SN 2009ip obtained with the ground-based telescopes and the SWIFT satellite.